-23. (1) The funds of the Council consist of- (a) money appropriated by Parliament; 5 (b) interest on investments of the Council; (c) assessment fees; (d) annual fees on accredited and registered language practitioners; and (c) income lawfully derived from any other source.
-(2) The Council must utilise its funds- 10 (a) for the payment of remuneration, allowances and subsistence and travelling expenses of the members, the chief executive officer and the members of staff of the Council; and (b) to cover costs in connection with- (i) the day to day operation and administration of the Council; and 15 (ii) the performance of the duties and functions of the Council and the 13 exercise of its powers in terms of this Act.
-(3) The chief executive officer must with the concurrence of the Board- (a) open an account in the name of the Council with an institution registered as a 20 bank in terms of the Banks Act, 1990 (Act No. 94 of 1990); and 20 (b) deposit therein all money received in terms of subsection (1).
-(4) The Board must, in consultation with the Minister, determine the remuneration, conditions of service and the pension or retirement benefits of the chief executive officer and staff of the Council.
-(5) The Council may invest monies deposited into its account which are not required 25 for immediate use: Provided that the Board must take reasonable steps to ensure that the investment is not of a speculative nature.
-(6) The Council may not borrow money or issue guarantees, indemnities or securities conflict with the Public Finance Management Act.
+- 22. (1) The funds of the Council consist of- - (a) money appropriated by Parliament;

+13 (b) interest on investments of the Council; (c) registration and examination fees; (d) annual fees on accredited and registered language practitioners; and (c) income lawfully derived from any other source.
+(2) The Council must utilise its funds- 5 (a) for the payment of remuneration, allowances and subsistence and travelling expenses of the members, the chief executive officer and the members of staff of the Council; and (b) to cover costs in connection with- (i) the day to day operation and administration of the Council; and 10 (ii) the performance of the duties and functions of the Council and the exercise of its powers in terms of this Act.
+(3) The chief executive officer must with the concurrence of the Board- (a) open an account in the name of the Council with an institution registered as a 15 bank in terms of the Banks Act, 1990 (Act No. 94 of 1990); and (b) deposit therein all money received in terms of subsection (1).
+13 (4) The Board must, in consultation with the Minister, determine the remuneration, conditions of service and the pension or retirement benefits of the chief executive officer and staff of the Council.
+(5) The Council may invest monies deposited into its account which are not required 20 for immediate use: Provided that the Board must take reasonable steps to ensure that the investment is not of a speculative nature.
+(6) The Council may not borrow money or issue guarantees, indemnities or securities or enter into any other transactions that bind it, unless such borrowing, guarantee, indemnity, security or other transaction is authorised in terms of this Act and not in 25 conflict with the Public Finance Management Act.
+Financial management 23.
+(1) The chief executive officer must cause full and proper books of account and all the necessary records in relation thereto to be kept.
+30 corporate plans, annual reports and audited financial statements are prepared and submitted in accordance with the Public Finance Management Act.
+(3) The chief executive officer must, within three months before the end of each financial year, submit to the Board for approval- (a) a business plan for the Council, containing measurable objectives and the 35 other information contemplated in section $24(3)(b)$ and (c) ; and (b) a statement of the estimated income and expenditure of the Council, in respect of the following three financial years.
+(4) In any financial year, the chief executive officer may submit to the Board for approval adjusted or supplementary statements of the estimated income and expenditure 40 of the Council for that financial year.
+(5) The Council may not enter into any financial commitment beyond its approved budget and its accumulated reserves.
+(6) The chief executive officer may with the approval of the Board, invest any unexpended portion of its funds with the Corporation for Public Deposits established in 45 terms of section 2 of the Corporation for Public Deposits Act, 1984 (Act No. 46 of 73 1984), or any other institution categorised or listed from time to time by the National Treasury as a Category "A1" financial institution or establish reserve funds and deposit therein such amounts as the Board approves.
+Audit and annual report 50 20 24 (1) The Auditor Congrel must sudit the financial statements of the Council